 When You Can’t Go No Contact

-It can feel like the narcissist’s ultimate checkmate–or at least temporarily, depending on the circumstances.
+It can feel like the narcissist’s ultimate checkmate–or at least temporarily.

 We’re always told that we must go no contact to truly get control of our lives back, and yet there are situations where that’s just not possible.
-Here are a handful of reasons why you might not be able to break things off with a narcissist even when you’re ready to psychologically.
+Here are a handful of reasons why you might not be able to break things off with a narcissist even if you may want to.

 1. You Work Together.